MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

   - flowmaker
   - enduser
 ---
-# Analyze automation activity with Copilot (preview)
+# Analyze desktop flow activity with Copilot (preview)

 [This article is pre-release documentation and is subject to change.]